 But What About the Sugar?

-Some people steer clear of melons because they are naturally high in sugar.
-And while most melons rank medium to high on the glycemic index, many of them have a low or favorable glycemic load.
 The glycemic index measure how quickly the carbs (sugars) are digested and get into the bloodstream.
 The glycemic load takes into consideration not only the glycemic index but the impact on the body.
 And that is good news, because melons contain many important nutrients.
-When you take glycemic load into account, you find that nearly all fruits and vegetables can be acceptable on a low-glycemic diet.
+Nearly all fruits and vegetables are acceptable on a low-glycemic (low sugar, low carb) diet.

 With a small scooper (called a disher) you can make just the right size melon balls.
 This is one tool I have in 5 sizes.
 They are so handy for making perfect scoops, balls, and for portioning.
 I used a #60 for these melons balls.
 Follow the link to Amazon to see the sizes.
-The #60 is about 1 1/4″ in diameter.
+The #60 is about 1 ¼" in diameter.
 The higher the number, the smaller the scoop.
-For the kabob or skewer, use a 4″ size.
+What size skewers for fruit kabobs?
+I use a 4" bamboo size.